chainwayxyz/citrea-docs/community/README.md

 > Application form link below is not public at the moment - TODO.

-To become a Citrea Meetup organizer and contribute to the ecosystem, please read the links above first.
+To become a Citrea meetup organizer and contribute to the ecosystem, please read the links above first.
 Then, you can fill out the [application form](https://forms.gle/google-form-link-here).
 Citrea team will evaluate your application and get back to you shortly.